 - Contact our drowning or swimming pool accident attorneys to consider a drowning accident lawsuit.

-Victims of drowning accidents often suffer catastrophic injuries—such as brain damage—that affect them and their families forever.
-If you suffered major injuries, you may be entitled to damages for:
+Victims of drowning accidents can suffer catastrophic injuries, such as brain damage or spinal cord injuries, that can affect them and their families for the rest of their lives.
+If you have suffered major injuries, you may be entitled to damages for your pain and suffering, loss of a normal life, past and future medical expenses, caretaking costs, scarring and disfigurement, and current and future lost earnings.

 Get Help with a Personal Injury Claim

-If you or family members has been injured in a fatal or near-drowning accident, it is important to seek legal representation in a personal injury lawsuit as soon as possible.
-The Chicago drowning accident attorneys at The Kryder Law Group, LLC Accident and Injury Lawyers, have experience handling these types of swimming pool accident cases and non-fatal or wrongful death cases.
+If you or a family member has been injured in a drowning accident, seek legal representation for your accident claim as soon as possible.
 We are dedicated to fighting for the rights of victims and their families.